The First Billion Years project: birthplaces of direct collapse black holes: Results

 \subsection{Pristine, non star-forming, atomic cooling haloes}

 We select pristine atomic-cooling haloes in which the gas satisfies the following conditions: \begin{itemize} \item virial temperature, $T_{\rm vir} \gtsim 10^{4}\K$.
 This condition ensures that only the haloes in which the gas predominantly cools by atomic H are selected, thereby satisfying one of the prerequisites for DCBH formation \citep{Oh:2002p836}.
-We use the relation from \cite{Barkana:2001p60} and compute the virial temperature of the halo based on its total mass. \item metallicity, $Z=0$, i.e. only the haloes that contain pristine (metal free) gas are chosen.
+We use the relation from \cite{Barkana:2001p60} and compute the virial temperature of the halo based on its total mass, i.e. DM and gas, $M_{\rm halo} = M_{\rm DM} + M_{\rm gas}$. \item metallicity, $Z=0$, i.e. only the haloes that contain pristine (metal free) gas are chosen.
 This avoids fragmentation of the collapsing gas and eventual star formation.
 Note that this process may not be captured with the current simulation resolution. \item stellar mass, $M_*=0$, throughout the history of the halo.
 This condition is imposed to make sure that the halo did not form any stars, nor any stars were accreted during eventual mergers. \item star formation rate, $\dot\rho_*= 0$, throughout the history of the halo.
 Due to the stochasticity of star formation in the simulation, the criterion $M_*=0$ is not sufficient for selecting star-free haloes.
 Note that we can only check both conditions at simulation output times, where we also compute the haloes catalogues.
-However, the frequency of the outputs is large and the (average) time between simulation snapshots, is shorter than the dynamical time of the considered haloes.\footnote{The dynamical time of a halo defined as the ratio of the virial radius to the circular velocity, $t_{dyn} = R_{vir}/V_{cir}$, is 15 and 150 Myr at $z=30$ and $6$ respectively, whereas the simulation snapshots are timed at 6 and 53~Myr at the same epochs.} \end{itemize}
+However, the frequency of the outputs is large and the (average) time between simulation snapshots, is shorter than the dynamical time of the considered haloes.\footnote{The dynamical time of a halo defined as the ratio of the virial radius to the circular velocity, $t_{dyn} = R_{vir}/V_{cir}$, is 15 and 150 Myr at $z=30$ and $6$ respectively, whereas the simulation snapshots are timed at 6 and 53~Myr at the same epochs.} \item {\bf halo contains at least 100 gas particles.
+This condition ensures that we exclude the numerically spurious haloes.} \end{itemize}